 What is your food philosophy?

 I don’t label myself as following any specific diet, but I do enjoy primarily plant based foods, as I believe these are the foods that nourish my body the best possible way.
-Not only do plant foods – i’m talking vegetables, fresh fruits, herbs, nut & seeds and some whole grains – comprise a plethora of perfect nutrients, such as essential vitamins, minerals, beneficial fatty acids and antioxidants, but they also support the overall health of every cell, body system and function, which is testament to the creative and perfect nature of The creator.
+Not only do plant foods – i’m talking vegetables, fresh fruits, herbs, nut & seeds and some whole grains – comprise a plethora of perfect nutrients, such as essential vitamins, minerals, beneficial fatty acids and antioxidants, but they also support the overall health of every cell, body system and function.
 Instead of focusing on any one diet and on all the things to avoid, I prefer focusing on all the healthy foods we ought to eat more of, and using them to out-crowd processed, sugar-laden, low quality foods that are void of good nutrition.
 Focusing on what to eat, rather than what to avoid, makes it far easier not to feel deprived and limited.
 And when you discover healthy foods you enjoy that also make you feel amazing – long term lifestyle changes will naturally happen.
 And nothing tastes better or oozes more confidence than feeling amazing in your own skin!

 As for protein, I occasionally eat fish and meat but always prioritise and recommend quality over quantity.
 This looks like high quality grass fed meats and wild caught fish.
 Getting in touch with a local farm that delivers meat to your area or sell at a local farmers market is a great way to get good quality animal products without completely blowing your food budget.
 Pasture raised animals that actually eat grass, like they were always meant to (remember, you eat what you eat eats!) are naturally healthier and more nutritious than grain and corn-fed animals.
 This means your meat will be healthier and also free from antibiotics, growth hormones and all that junk.